Coffee extraction: Definitions

-Strength

-Also known as solubles concentration, strength refers to the percentage of dissolved solids per unit of liquid in the final beverage.
-A higher concentration of solubles is associated with a stronger beverage, and lower concentration with a weaker, more "watery," beverage.
+Strength, also known as solubles concentration, refers to the percentage of dissolved solids per unit of liquid in the final beverage.
+A higher concentration of solubles is associated with a stronger beverage, and lower concentration with a weaker, more "watery", beverage.
 Strength varies between coffee beverage types; for most it ranges from 1.15% and 1.35%.
 Ristretto, one of the strongest traditional coffee drinks, can contain up to 0.75 g of solubles per 15 gram serving (over 5% of total volume), making it more than four times as strong as the typical coffee beverage.
 Strength can also vary to a significant degree between coffee grown in different regions.

 As the degree of extraction increases, strength increases, resulting in a beverage that is darker in color and oilier in terms of mouthfeel – however, this can also vary by amount of suspended solids (very small grinds, so-called "fines"), particularly in French press brewing.
 As extraction time increases, the risk of unwanted solubles – often associated with overwhelming bitterness – being extracted also increases.
 If yield is held constant, strength is determined primarily by brewing ratio.
 Caffeine is extracted early in the brewing process, so longer extraction does not result in significantly more caffeinated coffee.

-Adding water to a drink after brewing changes strength, but not yield (yield is determined by the amount of water initially present during brewing).
+Adding water to a drink after brewing changes strength but not yield (yield is determined by the amount of water initially present during brewing).
 An Americano only differs from an espresso in strength – it is traditionally diluted after brewing to a strength below 1.5% (also resulting in the removal of crema).

-Extraction yield

 Extraction yield refers to the solubles dissolved during brewing.
 This is often expressed as a percentage of the coffee's mass.
 It is also known as solubles yield or simply extraction.
 The extraction yield percentage describes the mass transferred from coffee grounds to water, expressed as a percentage of the initial mass of the grounds.
-It is given by the following:$$Y = \frac{M_2\cdot t}{M_1}$$where $Y$ is the extraction yield expressed as a percentage, $t$ is the total dissolved solids expressed as a percentage of the final beverage, $M_1$ is the mass of the grounds in grams, and $M_2$ is the water's mass in grams.
+It is given by the following:$$Y = \frac{M_2\cdot t}{M_1}$$where $Y$ is the extraction yield expressed as a percentage, $t$ is the total dissolved solids expressed as a percentage of the final beverage, $M_1$ is the mass of the grounds in grams, and $M_2$ is the final beverage's mass in grams.
 This means that an extraction yield of 20% can be obtained by brewing 18 grams of coffee, resulting a 36-gram final beverage with a $t$ of 10%.
 Yield can also be expressed as total dissolved solids, or parts-per-million (ppm).